What is IV Percentile and how to use it?

 Example 2: a random stock

 In the example above we checked an index.
-In the second example, let’s check a stock and let’s take the Apple stock because Apple is a stock everyone is knowing.
+In the second example, let’s check a stock and let’s take the Apple stock because everyone knows the Apple stock.
 This time, I took the chart from the Trader Work Station (available at Interactive Brokers or Captrader).
 The TWS is already showing us the IV Rank of Apple which is 19%.

 And again, an IV Rank of 19% is signalizing that it’s not worth to sell options on Apple at this moment.
 Therefore, it would be great to know if an IV Rank of 19% is indeed a low value or if it’s just a diluted one.
 And again, you can answer this question by taking a look at the IV Percentile which I’ll explain you in the next section.